 I know.
 Again.

 The success of 1968’s Planet of the Apes film spawned four (Count ’em!
 Four!) sequels over the ensuing five years.
-However, as budgets dwindled with each successive installment and returns on investment following suit, the fifth film, 1973’s Battle for the Planet of the Apes, was viewed by many as the franchise finally running out of steam.
-That said, each of the five films made money, so the idea continuing to do something with the property was still very much a real thing.
+However, as budgets dwindled with each successive installment and returns on investment followed suit, the fifth film, 1973’s Battle for the Planet of the Apes, was viewed by many as the franchise finally running out of steam.
+That said, each of the five films made money, so the idea of continuing to do something with the property was still very much a real thing.

 As the story goes, original Apes film producer Arthur P. Jacobs pitched a TV series version of Planet of the Apes sometime in 1971.
 However, the films were doing well enough that such thoughts were put on hold.
 After Jacobs died in 1973, his production company and all the rights to the Apes property were sold to 20th Century Fox.
 After buying the broadcast rights for the first three films, CBS enjoyed healthy ratings when it aired them as “movies of the week” later in 1973.
 This motivated the network to partner with Fox to develop the property for television.